kubevault/kubevault/docs/concepts/vault-server-crds/vaultserver.md

 #### spec.tls

 `spec.tls` is an optional field that specifies the TLS policy of Vault nodes.
-If this is not specified, the KubeVault operator will run in `insecure` mode.
+If this is not specified, the KubeVault operator will run in `insecure` mode. `spec.tls.certificates` provides `server`, `client`, `storage` certificate options used by application pods, where the `alias` represents the identifier of the certificate.

 ```yaml
 spec: